architech-boards/lora-documentation/source/hw.rst

 The Accelerometer sensor is read from I2C interface.

-The microcontroller uses the deep sleep mode **VLPS**, it is waken up from LPTimer every 30 seconds or pin interrupt connected to the **S2** button.
+The microcontroller uses the deep sleep mode **VLPS**, it is waken up by LPTimer every 30 seconds or by pin interrupt connected to the **S2** button.

 Configuration RN2483
 ********************

 The connection used by **RN2483** is **ABP** (Activation by Personalization).
-To use this connection it is required setup the RN device only one time.
+To use this connection it is required to setup the RN device only one time.
 Every Lora Sensor Node bought is already configured.
 The commands used were:

  | sys factoryRESET
  | sys get hweui